-In this podcast, Frans Johansson interviews creative minds and business leaders on their innovation journey into the intersection of diverse industries, fields, cultures, and disciplines.
-Guests, including illusionist David Copperfield, legendary Nike designer Jason Mayden, and Synchrony Financial CEO Margaret Keane, share how they create the Medici Effect every day, providing listeners with fresh insights and inspiration for how to do likewise in their personal and professional life.
+Frans Johansson interviews creative minds and business leaders on their innovation journey into the intersection of diverse industries, fields, cultures, and disciplines.
+Guests, including illusionist David Copperfield, legendary Nike designer Jason Mayden, and Synchrony Financial CEO Margaret Keane, share how they ignite the Medici Effect every day.
+Listeners gain fresh insights and inspiration that they can apply to their personal and professional lives.
 Listen here or subscribe on iTunes.

-On today’s episode, legendary magician David Copperfield uncovers how the Medici Effect helps him create limitless possibilities, harness the power of experimentation, and bring opposing worlds together in his magical treasure hunt in Musha Cay.
-During the conversation, David also talks about why narrative is the driving force behind every big idea and reveals how to keep an audience in suspense.
-He also shares what he learned from legendary filmmakers Alfred Hitchcock and Georges Méliès, how to find your voice from taking from the best, and why everything from filmmaking to technology has a touch of magic.
+Legendary magician, David Copperfield, uncovers how the Medici Effect helps harness the power of experimentation and bring opposing worlds together in his magical treasure hunt in Musha Cay.
+David also shares why narrative is the driving force behind every big idea, and reveals how to keep an audience in suspense.
+He reveals insights from legendary filmmakers Alfred Hitchcock and Georges Méliès about how to get inspired, and why everything from filmmaking to technology has a touch of magic.

 Annette Richardson is no stranger to the world stage.
 As a Senior Advisor to the United Nations (and the current Managing Partner at Decade Citizen), Annette has worked alongside revolutionary world leaders including Nelson Mandela and Princess Haya of Dubai.
 In today’s episode, she shares her thoughts on the Medici Effect, and how it’s paving the way for more enlightened forms of leadership.
 She also talks about unearthing the humanity behind powerful leaders, explores the tension between policies and attitudes, and reveals how her newest venture – Planet 50-50 – is fighting to achieve gender equality by 2030.